xtocdra/macbookpro13-2/README.md

 The following document provides an overview about Linux support for Apple's MacBook Pro late 2016 with Touch Bar and T1 Chips (model 13,2).

 The information below is with followings conditions:
+- Dual boot MacOS and Linux
+- OCLP (Open Core Legacy Platform) is installed.
-- Arch Linux rolling-model Installation (systemd)
+- Arch Linux rolling-model Installation
 - Linux Kernel 6.17.9
+- Systemd boot

 ## Current Status:
 - Battery: Working